ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 - **21.04: Current default**
 - 21.09: available via `cpe/21.09` module

-!!! tip
-    You can see which programming environment release you currently have loaded by using `module list` and looking at the version number of the `cray-libsci` module you have loaded.
-The first two numbers indicate the version of the PE you have loaded.
-For example, if you have `cray-libsci/21.09.1.2` loaded then you are using the 21.09 PE release.

 ## Using non-default versions of HPE Cray libraries on ARCHER2

 If you wish to make use of non-default versions of libraries provided by HPE